 About the SL - Spirometry Education for Health Professionals

-Spirometry Learning Australia (SLA) have designed and developed the Spirometry Learning – Spirometry Education for Health Professionals (SL-SEHP), a comprehensive, online only, set of resources designed to assist health professionals recognise the essential requirements for quality assured spirometry and reliably evaluate and interpret test results.
+Spirometry Learning Australia (SLA) have designed and developed the Spirometry Learning – Spirometry Education for Health Professionals (SL-SEHP), a comprehensive, online only, set of resources designed to assist health professionals recognise the essential requirements for quality assured spirometry and reliably evaluate, report and clinically interpret spirometry test results.

 The SL-SEHP resources are compliant with Australian & New Zealand Society of Respiratory Science (ANZSRS), Thoracic Society of Australia & New Zealand (TSANZ) and American Thoracic Society & European Respiratory Society (ATS/ERS) spirometry testing standards.